technogise/flow_form/README.md

 }
 ```

-We can use `formProvider.getWidget(type)` to get widget we registered in the `FlowFormBuilder`
+We can use `formProvider.getWidget(type)` to get widget we registered in the `FlowFormBuilder`.

 ## Setup Custom Database

-We can also add our own database implementation by implementing the `Database` class and setting up in the app like this.
+We can also add our database implementation by implementing the `Database` class and setting up in the app like this.

 ```dart
 my_database_impl.dart